usnistgov/OSCAL/docs/content/contribute/_index.md

 All users, but especially tool developers, should consider reaching out and connecting with others using your technology stack or platform.
 See our [tools page](/tools/) for more information.

-You can connect with us and other developers working on OSCAL related projects on the [OSCAL Gitter](https://gitter.im/usnistgov-OSCAL/Lobby) or using the [osacl-dev@nist.gov mailing list](/contribute/contact/).
+You can connect with us and other developers working on OSCAL related projects on the [OSCAL Gitter](https://gitter.im/usnistgov-OSCAL/Lobby) or using the [oscal-dev@nist.gov mailing list](/contribute/contact/).

 ## Contact